cysouw/graphicalgrammar/text/german.md

 ### Schötensack (1856) *Grammatik der neuhochdeutschen Sprache*

-Heinrich August Schötensack (1812-1891) was a teach in Stendal.
+Heinrich August Schötensack (1812-1891) was a teacher in Stendal.
 He wrote a massive (more than 800 pages) *Grammatik der neuhochdeutschen Sprache*.
-It contains just a very short discussion of *Periodenbilder* with not much detail [@schotensack1856: 800-802].
+It contains just a very short discussion of *Periodenbilder* without much detail [@schotensack1856: 800-802].
 The example in [@fig:schötensack1856_801] for the sentence in [@next] clearly shows the influence from Lehmann (see [@sec:lehmann1833]) in the use of the different typefaces for the different levels of embedding.
 However, even Lehmann did not venture into the Hebrew characters, as is shown here by the use of the Alef for the fifth embedding.

 ::: ex
 (A) Er gefiel sich sehr in Scherzen, (a) weil er wusste, (α) dass Nichts mehr den Geist auſheitre, (β) Nichts mehr eine freimüthige Aeusserung gestatte, (𝔄) als der Scherz, (𝔞) der fast immer gut aufgenommen werde, (א) wenn nicht gerade ein murrköpfiger Thor ihn entgegen zu nehmen habe. [@schotensack1856: 801]